mylonasc/mylonasc.github.io/_posts/2019-02-09-reverseeng.md

 ## Recording and Analyzing the signal without an oscilloscope

 So first I figured out how the the IR remote works.
 [This post](https://www.sbprojects.net/knowledge/ir/sirc.php) was really helpful.
 Now that I knew what to look for in the flashing led, I could start thinking how to record it.
 I could put together a simple amplifier circuit, but I didn't have an IR receiver module laying around.
-I had only an IR LED and some transistors but I was to sort out what exactly I needed as a circuit and if it would work out (probably it would) so I took the easy way and started thinking of alternatives!
+I had only an IR LED and some transistors but I was not so keen to sort out what exactly I needed as a circuit.
+So I took the easy way and started thinking of alternatives!

+## The transmitted signal
 Bottom line is: there is a "command start" part with a long pulse burst of, say, 4 ms and then a series of bits, varying with the complexity of the device and the remote.
-The time appointed for each bit is constant and (around) 1.2 milliseconds.
-The involved receiver circuits are surprisingly forgiving on timing as I learned later on (they can manage some miss-timings for the transmitted bits).
+So a "1" is a 0.6 milliseconds pulse followed by a 0.6ms off and "0" is a 0.6ms burst in the carrier frequency followed by 0.6ms off (see also the picture in the following).
+The involved receiver circuits are surprisingly forgiving on timing as I figured out later on (they can manage some miss-timings for the transmitted bits).
+Especially the carrier frequency was not a huge issue to capture.

 ### Sensing with a camera:
 Use a cellphone camera!
 Digital cameras are very sensitive to IR light and some of them have pretty decent frame rates (at least that's what I thought).
 So here is the deal: I record a video in slow motion (fast shutter) with the cellphone and then I pass the video to my PC and extract the flashing patterns to implement them in arduino afterwards.

 Now here is the thing: the max FPS of my cell phone camera is 240fps.
-This gives me a 4Hz sampling frequency in time.
+This gives me a 4ms sampling period in time.
 How can I get to the 2ms resolution?
 By [Nyquist theorem]( https://en.wikipedia.org/wiki/Nyquist%E2%80%93Shannon_sampling_theorem) we are doomed!
 However, since I know the basis my signal is represented, (I know more-or-less how the signals look like in time) I can get away by doing sparse regression.
-That's the theory of [compressed sensing](https://en.wikipedia.org/wiki/Compressed_sensing) at play!
+That's the theory of [compressed sensing](https://en.wikipedia.org/wiki/Compressed_sensing)!
 I could even be messy and try some [eulerian video magnification](http://people.csail.mit.edu/mrub/vidmag/) on some proper frequency that will allow me to discriminate the 1s and 0s of the signal!

-Both of these approaches can work but they are multi-step complicated approaches.
-Also I wasn't sure how easy it would be to get the timing of the bursts right (also the carrier frequency should be entirely guessed).
-I'm looking for ghetto quick and dirty solutions since I have a weekend to finish that!
-And accurate timing at the same time.

 <video width="720" height="480" controls="controls">
   <source src="/img/video_remote.mp4" type="video/mp4">
 </video>

+Both of these approaches can work but they are multi-step complicated approaches (I'm more bored of passing the videos from the cellphone to the PC honestly).
+Also I wasn't sure how easy it would be to get the timing of the bursts right (also the carrier frequency has to be be entirely guessed).
+I'm looking for ghetto quick and dirty solutions since I have a weekend to finish that!
+And accurate timing at the same time.